O U R B I S H O P S

 Dean of the Jurisdiction

-Denny Trousdale currently serves as the Curate of St. Augustine’s Anglican Church, as well as the Vice-Chairman of the National Council of the Orthodox Anglican Church, and the Vice-Chairman of the Board of Trustees for Saint Andrew’s Theological College and Seminary.
+Denny Trousdale currently serves as the Rector of St. Augustine’s Anglican Church, as well as the Vice-Chairman of the National Council of the Orthodox Anglican Church.
+In addition to those roles he also serves as both the interim Treasurer and the Vice-Chairman of the Board of Trustees for Saint Andrew’s Theological College and Seminary.
 On October 7th, 2018, during the Fall Clericus he was appointed to the role of Dean of the Jurisdiction.
-He is a local business owner in Bryson City and resides on a small farm in The Nantahala National Forest with his wife, 3 horses, 4 dogs and 3 cats.
+He is a local business owner in Bryson City with over 20 years’ experience in mortgage and finance.
+Denny resides on a small farm in The Nantahala National Forest with his wife Katherine, 3 horses, 4 dogs and 3 cats.
 He has a passion for his service to God, the Church, the community and fishing.

 The Revd Canon James Ward